yminsky/ocaml-user-experience/concrete-suggestions.md

 approach would be for opam files to be usable as a transitional matter, but to not be required in cases where configs are fully contained in Dune.

+## No ambient install

+Today, opam by default installs OCaml along with a set of libraries and tools that are in your PATH by default, and you can mutate that default by changing your switch.

+This workflow should go away entirely (except when you directly invoke the now deprecated opam command-line tool, and that should eventually simply be retired.)
+You can only set up OCaml within a directory.

+## Watch-mode as the default...

+The user experience should default to using watch-mode, and having good ways for users to see errors when they come up.
+This is important because it provides a fast form of feedback when editing configs.

+## ...but batch interaction is first class

+Despite watch-mode being the default experience, batch interaction, where you directly instruct the building of a given item, should be first class, and should work in a predictable way.
+This is important because batch interaction needs to work well when scripting a build.
+Also, it's an approach that some power users will strongly prefer.